awsdocs/aws-cpp-developer-guide/doc_source/examples-s3-buckets.md

     Aws::SDKOptions options;
     Aws::InitAPI(options);
     {
-        //TODO: Set to the region of your account.
+        //TODO: Set to the AWS Region of your account.
 If not, you will get a runtime
         //IllegalLocationConstraintException Message: "The unspecified location constraint is incompatible
-        //for the region specific endpoint this request was sent to."
+        //for the Region specific endpoint this request was sent to."
         Aws::S3::Model::BucketLocationConstraint region =
             Aws::S3::Model::BucketLocationConstraint::us_east_1;